The Benefits of Tongue Scraping

 - Preventing Bad Breath

-Bad breath (halitosis) is caused by the build-up of certain bacteria in our mouths.
-So, it stands to reason that removing these bacteria should help improve any bad breath.
+Bad breath (halitosis) results from the build-up of bad bacteria in our mouths.
+It's not your mouth, but the bacteria that produce odor.
+So, it stands to reason that removing these bacteria would significantly improve bad breath.

 - Reducing Gum Disease

-Brushing our teeth every day is essential to remove bacteria and prevent gum disease.
-However, there’s evidence that using a tongue scraper daily is more effective at reducing the risk of gum disease than brushing on its own.
+Brushing your teeth is essential to remove bacteria and prevent gum disease.
+However, there's evidence that using a tongue scraper daily reduces gum disease risk more than brushing alone.

 In a 2018 study, researchers compared two groups with gum disease.
-Both groups were taught proper oral hygiene, but one group was given a tongue scraper and the other wasn’t.
-After just a week, both groups saw a reduction in the symptoms of gum disease.
-But the group using the tongue scraper saw more significant improvement than the group who were brushing alone.
+Both groups received instruction on proper oral hygiene, but one group also received a tongue scraper, and the other did not.
+After just a week, both groups saw a reduction in the symptoms of gum disease (as a result of their improved routines).
+However, the group using the tongue scraper saw more significant improvement than those just brushing.

 - Removing Tongue Coating

-Regardless of whether our bad breath is detectable by other people or not, that filmy coating on our tongues tastes bad and can give our tongues a white covering too.
+Regardless of whether your bad breath is detectable by other people, that filmy coating on your tongue makes you feel self-conscious and can leave a bad taste in your mouth (literally).

-Daily scraping with a tongue scraper gives us immediate relief from this unpleasant tongue coating, making our whole mouth feel much fresher.
-It also gets rid of that strange white color, helping our tongues to look and feel healthier.
+Daily scraping with a tongue scraper provides immediate relief from this unpleasant symptom, making your whole mouth fresher.
+It also removes that strange white color, helping your tongue look and feel healthier.

 - Improving the Taste of Food

-When our tongues have a coating of bacteria and debris, it gets in the way of our tastebuds, making it harder to taste our food.
+When your tongue has a coating of bacteria and debris, it gets in the way of your tastebuds, impeding your sense of taste and making it harder to enjoy food.

 An older study published in the Journal of Clinical Periodontology found that using a tongue scraper for two weeks significantly improved participants’ ability to taste food, especially salt and quinine (which has a bitter flavor).

-Being able to taste our food adds to our sense of pleasure in our meals, but it also benefits our health.
-When we can taste the subtle nuances of our food, we are far more likely to be drawn to healthier options.
+Being able to taste your food makes meals more enjoyable, but it also benefits your overall wellness.
+When you can taste the subtle nuances of your food, you are far more likely to be drawn to healthier options (not to mention, you'll be able to tell more quickly if something has gone bad!)

-Since the coating on our tongues affects our ability to taste salt, we may find ourselves loading up on too much processed food because we crave the added flavoring.
-Once the coating is removed, we can appreciate the flavors of fresh and healthy home cooking.
+Since the coating on your tongue affects your ability to taste salt, you may find yourself loading up on processed food because you crave the added flavoring.
+Once you eliminate the coating, you can appreciate the flavors of fresh and healthy home cooking.

-In Ayurveda, tongue scraping is also said to boost the agni – the digestive fire.
-Much of Ayurveda is concerned with the proper balance of this digestive fire.
-As we know, our gut health has a significant impact on our overall wellbeing, so anything that can improve our digestion is worth integrating into our daily routines.
+In Ayurveda, tongue scraping is also said to boost the agni – the 'digestive fire.'
+Much of Ayurveda is concerned with the proper digestive tract and gut balance.
+Our gut health significantly impacts our overall well-being, so anything that can improve your digestion is worth integrating into your daily routine.

-Tongue scraping only takes a few moments, so adding it to your existing oral hygiene regime is easy.
+Tongue scraping only takes a few moments, so adding it to your current oral hygiene routine is easy.

 Start by brushing your teeth thoroughly and then flossing.
-Once your teeth are clean, you can turn your attention to your tongue.
+Once your teeth are clean, you can focus on your tongue.

-Simply take your tongue scraper and place the curved end on your tongue, as far back as you can go without gagging.
+Take your tongue scraper and place the curved end on the back of your tongue, as far back as you can without triggering your gag reflex.
 Gently but firmly, pull the scraper over your tongue in one long stroke.
-There’s no need to press too hard.
+There's no need to press too hard.

-If you are sticking to a proper Ayurvedic oral care routine, you’ll follow your tongue scraping with some oil pulling to remove further bacteria.
-You can also use a mouthwash – look for one with clean and non-toxic ingredients.
+If you are sticking to a proper Ayurvedic oral care routine, you can follow your tongue scraping with some oil pulling or a clean, non-toxic mouth rinse to remove further bacteria.

 How Often Should You Scrape Your Tongue?

 Like toothbrushing, tongue scraping works best when it is a daily habit.
-You only need to use your tongue scraper once a day; however, those struggling with bad breath might prefer to use their tongue scraper twice a day.
+You only need to use your tongue scraper once a day, but if you struggle with bad breath or prefer the extra boost, there's no harm in scraping twice a day.

 Choosing a Tongue Scraper

-In Ayurveda, a tongue scraper is traditionally made from copper, gold, silver, tin, or brass.
-It should have a curved edge and two long handles so it fits the natural shape of your tongue.
-The edge shouldn’t be sharp – you don’t want to cause any injuries!
+In traditional Ayurveda, a tongue scraper comes in copper, gold, silver, tin, or brass.
+It should have a curved edge and two long handles to fit your tongue's natural shape.
+The edge shouldn't be sharp – you don't want to cause any injuries!

-Although plastic scrapers are also available and cheaper, they are also less durable than metal alternatives.
-In a world where plastic pollution is an ever-increasing issue, most of us will want to steer clear of unnecessary plastic use anyway.
+Although plastic scrapers are also available and cheaper, they are less durable and environmentally friendly than metal.
+In a world where plastic pollution is an ever-increasing issue, most of us will want to avoid unnecessary plastic use anyway.
 And, for those of us trying to live a cleaner lifestyle, the toxins in plastics make them something to avoid, especially in our mouths.

 Gold and silver scrapers sound luxurious (and expensive).
-It is unusual to find these for sale nowadays and those that are available are usually coated steel, instead of pure gold or silver.
+It is unusual to find these for sale nowadays, and those available usually have a steel coating instead of pure gold or silver.

-At Wellnesse, we prefer to go the traditional route and opt for copper.
-It seems the ancient Ayurvedic practitioners knew what they were talking about when they recommended the use of copper for making tongue scrapers.
-We now know that copper has antimicrobial properties and is effective at killing bacteria, yeasts, and viruses that come into contact with it.
+At Wellnesse, we prefer to go the traditional route and opt for pure copper.
+The ancient Ayurvedic practitioners knew what they were talking about when they recommended this metal for making tongue scrapers.
+We now know that copper has natural antibacterial properties and is effective at killing bacteria, yeasts, and viruses as it comes into contact with them.

-Choosing copper for your tongue scraper means that you add the antimicrobial powers of the metal to the benefits of physically scraping your tongue.
+Choosing copper for your tongue scraper means adding the metal's antimicrobial powers to the existing physical benefits of tongue scraping.

-Looked after carefully, your copper tongue scraper should last for years, making it a low-waste form of oral hygiene.
+Your copper tongue scraper should last for years if looked after properly, making it a low-waste form of oral hygiene.
+Just rinse with warm water and dry it between uses!

-Simple and inexpensive, tongue scraping is a hugely beneficial practice to add to your daily oral care regime.
-To help you get started, we offer our beautiful copper tongue scraper either alone or as part of a bundle with our other oral care essentials.
+Simple and inexpensive, tongue scraping is a hugely beneficial (and underrated) practice to add to your daily oral care regime.
+To help you get started, you can grab our beautiful Copper Tongue Scraper alone or as part of a bundle with our other oral care essentials.
 Shop now!

 Resources